-Borrowings with original maturities greater than one year consist of unsecured borrowings from the Parent and contracts which are not classified as OTC derivatives because they fail net investment criteria.
-Unsecured borrowings from the Parent are callable with maturities of 13 months or more from when it is called.
+Borrowings with original maturities greater than one year consist of unsecured borrowings from the Parent which can be terminated by the Parent or the Company and repayment will be required in 13 months from the date of termination.
+Borrowings also consist of contracts which are not classified as OTC derivatives because they fail initial net investment criteria.

 The interest rates for unsecured borrowings from the Parent are established by the treasury function of the Firm.
-These rates reflect the rate of interest that the Firm incurs in funding its business (the "Firm proxy rate").
+These rates generally reflect the rate of interest that the Firm incurs in funding its business (the "Firm proxy rate").